seequent/pure_interface/README.rst

 Interface Type Information
 ==========================
-The ``pure_interface`` module provides 3 functions for returning information about interface types.
+The ``pure_interface`` module provides 4 functions for returning information about interface types.

 type_is_pure_interface(cls)
     Return True if cls is a pure interface, False otherwise or if cls is not a class.

+get_type_interfaces(cls)
+    Returns all interfaces in the cls mro including cls itself if it is an interface

 get_interface_method_names(interface)
     Returns a frozen set of names of methods defined by the interface.